walski/collection.jquery.js/README.md

 ## Events

-  * dataAdded
+  * addData
-  * dataRemoved
+  * removeData
-  * dataChanged
+  * changeData

-### dataAdded
+### addData
 Is called when either push() or unshift() is called on a collection, therefore when a element gets added to the collection.

 #### Arguments
-*dataAdded* event handlers are getting one additional argument passed which is the element (or list of elements) that gets added to the collection.
+*addData* event handlers are getting one additional argument passed which is the element (or list of elements) that gets added to the collection.

-### dataRemoved
+### removeData
 Is called when either pop() or shift() is called on a collection, therefore when a element gets removed from the collection.

 #### Arguments
-*dataAdded* event handlers are getting one additional argument passed which is the element (or list of elements) that gets removed from the collection.
+*addData* event handlers are getting one additional argument passed which is the element (or list of elements) that gets removed from the collection.

-### dataChanged
+### changeData
 Is called when either sort(), slice() or revert() is called on a collection, therefore when the collection changes it's order or elements are added and removed at once.

 #### Arguments